RyanEdwards1/CapstoneProject-Pong-/README.md

 **Xbox Controllers** – I will be needing Xbox controllers as I will be implementing them into the game so you can control your character with either keyboard, Mouse or controller.
 Computer – I will also need a computer with good specs so that I am able to create the game and test it as much as I want without working about filling up the hard drives or crashing the PC

 ### 1.4 Cost
+* Firstly I will be creating my Game on my PC at college and at home the PC at college does not cost me to use but at home I recently purchased a new PC which cost me around £1500.
+The reason I built the PC was so I can run all of our programs easily and also be able to run many tests and im big into video games.

+* Secondly I will be using Unity which is not a free software it is $125 a month and the project is scheduled for 3 months so that a total of $375 which I will have to pay to be able to program the game.

+* Thirdly the little things that add up but are important to the project is.
+My travel back and forth to college costing me money in petrol and parking come to about £60 - £80 a month.
+Also internet bills at home which are essential for me to have internet which is about £40 a month.
+Overall this whole project will cost about £650 not including the PC that I recently built

 ### 1.5 Scope